AleksanderBodurri/noescape-demo/README.md

 # noescape-demo

-Survive for aslong as you can!
+Survive for as long as you can!

 Requires Python 3.5x and PyGame to run.